open-mmlab/mmagic/README.md

 English | [简体中文](/README_zh-CN.md)

-MMEditing is an open-source low-level vision toolbox based on PyTorch.
+MMEditing is an open-source image and video editing toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 Currently, MMEditing support the following tasks: